Bert Weckhuysen: Biography

 Weckhuysen was born on 27 July 1968 in Aarschot.
 He studied chemistry and biology at Leuven.
-He obtained his PhD in Leuven in 1995 under R. Schoonheydt with a thesis titled: Oppervlaktechemie van Cr aan anorganische oppervlakken.
+He obtained his PhD in Leuven in 1995 under R. Schoonheydt with his thesis: Oppervlaktechemie van Cr aan anorganische oppervlakken.
 In 2000 Weckhuysen was appointed as professor of Inorganic Chemistry and Catalysis at Utrecht University.

 In 2020 Weckhuysen was head of a commission which wrote a proposal for new scientific funding in the Netherlands.
 The proposal of the Royal Netherlands Academy of Arts and Sciences was sent to Minister of Education, Culture and Science Ingrid van Engelshoven.
 He is editor-in-chief of the Catalysis Science and Technology Journal.

-Research Consortia
+Research consortia

 Bert Weckhuysen was (one of) the main initiator(s) of several large research program initiatives.
 For example, he served as scientific director of Catchbio, a 10-year public-private Smartmix partnership programme in the catalytic conversion of biomass chemistry that was announced in 2005.